wqyzeng/wqyzeng.github.io/index.md

 I am currently a grade 12 student at David Thompson Secondary School.
 An aspiring software developer, I will probably be studying either computer science at the University of Toronto or applied science at the University of British Columbia next year.
 I enjoy playing basketball, snowboarding, listening to lofi, and watching anime.

+Recently watched anime:
+- Kaguya-sama: Love is War
+- Rascal Does Not Dream of Bunny Girl Senpai